theupdateframework/python-tuf/docs/TUTORIAL.md

 document that [demonstrates how TUF protects against malicious updates](../tuf/ATTACKS.md).

 The [repository tool](../tuf/repository_tool.py) contains functions to generate all of the files needed to populate and manage a TUF repository.
 The tool may either be imported into a Python module, or used with the Python interpreter in interactive mode.
-For instance, here is an example of loading a TUF repository in interactive mode:
+For instance, here is an example of initializing a TUF repository in interactive mode:

 ```Bash
 $ python